Updated: Jan 20

 You can use Google Analytics to track your website's performance.
 It's free and all you have to do is put the Google Analytics code on your website to start tracking.

 Whether it’s getting more sales revenue or hiring your first employee, every business has goals and milestones they want to achieve.
 Milestones are commonly used as KPIs or performance measures.
 This divides your big goals into project milestones which helps you to make progress and be able to track projects whether they’re met or already overdue.

 You can track milestones using a paper better yet an online management system.

 9. Pirate Metrics

 Is a framework used for online startups created by Dave McClure — the successful entrepreneur and co-founder of 500 Startups.
-These metrics help the business to determine what they should focus on optimizing their marketing funnel, to make the most of their time.
+These metrics help the business determine what they should focus on when optimizing their marketing funnel so that they can make the most of their time.

 Awareness - "Do your potential customers know about your product or service?"
 This stage is focused on building your brand by introducing your product and offering to potential customers through various channels.

 Acquisition – "Where do our customers come from?
 From what channels?"
-This would be your first transaction with your customer and this has resulted in success with your awareness or marketing offers.
+This would be your first transaction with your customer that has resulted in success with your awareness or marketing offers.

 Activation – "How satisfied are the customers with their initial experience?"
 This is the stage in which your customers actually try your product or service.